Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 The problem is that .NET, historically, has been a rather closed ecosystem.
 If you wanted to extend the development experience, that typically meant installing a custom Visual Studio extension or writing your own.
 Everything revolved around the same IDE, same workflow, same stack, same set of tools, and there wasn't much of a choice.

 With the advent of .NET Core the situation started changing.
-We are now seeing a mentality shift where everything is evolving towards more modular and portable components, with even .NET SDK itself being shipped as a command line tool.
+We are now seeing a mentality shift where everything is evolving towards more modular and portable components, with even .NET SDK itself being shipped as a command-line tool.
 Overall, .NET development experience is starting to resemble that of Node.js, which I personally think is a great thing.

 Among other things, .NET Core also introduced the concept of [.NET Core Global Tools](https://aka.ms/global-tools).
-This feature enables any .NET developer to quickly download, install and run custom command line tools without leaving the terminal.
+This feature enables any .NET developer to quickly download, install and run custom command-line tools without leaving the terminal.

 [Since recently](https://github.com/Xavalon/XamlStyler/issues/218), XAMLStyler is also available as a .NET custom tool, which means you can run it as a CLI instead of relying on the Visual Studio extension.
 In this article I will show you how I integrated it into my build process, ensuring all XAML files are always properly formatted, regardless of which IDE I'm using.